register76/quad-001/companion/rpanion/README.md

 - Integrates with ArduPilot over MAVLink.
 - Provides telemetry, video streaming, and WiFi hotspot functionality.

-For setup instructions, see the official [Rpanion documentation](https://github.com/stephendade/Rpanion-server).
+For setup instructions, see the official [Rpanion source and documentation](https://github.com/stephendade/Rpanion-server).